utilityfog/PVM/README.md

 ## What can I do with this?

 ### For demonstration, we have shown how we can improve the results of the RANDHIE experiment, which was done in the past, using a dataset from the present.
-Normally, without many common columns, it is difficult to join the two tables in a way such that we can extract meaningful statistical information from the joined columns.
+Normally, without common columns, it is difficult to join the two tables in a way such that we can extract meaningful statistical information from the joined columns.
 However, we demonstrate that joining additional predictors using PVM can add meaningful predictors to an unrelated dataset.

 ### We have also implemented a Transformer model made by @RayCarpenterIII for predicting heart attack risk from a joiner dataset, thereby showing how PVM allows synthetic variables predicted by a black box deep learning model can also be used for causal inference in a way that is interpretable in the context of a linear regression.

+*Please contact me @ wonjae@unc.edu or +15206454193 if you have interest in contributing or peer reviewing our research.*